ArtemAntonov/Gearbox-Speed-Estimation-via-Vibration-Analysis/README.md

 [![Pandas](https://img.shields.io/badge/Pandas-150458?logo=pandas&logoColor=fff)](#)

 # Gearbox Speed Estimation via Vibration Analysis
+### Project Overview

 This repository presents a machine-learning model for estimating shaft rotational speed from two-axis accelerometer vibration measurements.
 Raw time-domain vibration signals are transformed into the frequency domain via Fast Fourier Transform(FFT) and subsequently processed by a PyTorch convolutional neural network(CNN).
 The final model achieves a mean absolute error (MAE) of 1.17rps on hold-out data.
-By eliminating the need for dedicated tachometers, this tachometer-less approach offers cost-effective, non-intrusive speed monitoring for legacy industrial machinery.
+By eliminating the need for dedicated tachometers, this tachometer-less approach offers cost-effective, non-intrusive speed monitoring for legacy industrial machinery.<br/>
+The model is exposed as REST API using FastAPI.
+The API is conteinerized with Docker, enabling easy and fast deployment.

 ### Objective
 Develop a neural network that predicts rotational speed from raw vibration signals.